Craig David: Caricature on Bo' Selecta!

 David was frequently caricatured by comedian Leigh Francis on the British TV comedy show Bo' Selecta!; the show's title itself being a reference to his song "Re-Rewind (The Crowd Say Bo Selecta)".
 Although many other celebrities lampooned in the series appreciated the jokes and even appeared in the series themselves, David—the series' most prominently mocked target—did not enjoy the attention, remarking that the public were no longer taking him seriously.
 Speaking to The Sunday Times in 2007, David said that "The whole Bo' Selecta! thing was killing me for a while because this idiot had a cult following and I was the main caricature. ...
 Inside it was absolutely pissing me off and hurtful beyond belief.
 There were times when I thought I just want to knock this guy out".

 Although he made an appearance himself on the programme (as the pseudo-fictional tribute act "Craig Davis"), he regretted it.
 However, he has also denied that his career had been ruined as a result of the show, and has said that he was satisfied with his musical output over the years.

 In a 2015 interview with the Daily Mirror, David stated that he had no hard feelings towards Francis, explaining how he had seen him at a wedding and given him a hug, assuring him they were "cool".
 He further explained in the interview that it was his PR team who suggested that he "play hurt" by the caricature.
 He reiterated this stance on The Jonathan Ross Show in 2016 and explained that, contrary to popular belief, he had not fled the UK to escape negative attention brought about from the show.

 In June 2020, Francis apologised for his portrayal of David (among other black and mixed race celebrities such as Michael Jackson, Mel B and Trisha Goddard) in the show as a response to the Black Lives Matter movement and George Floyd protests, stating that "I want to say sorry for any upset I caused whether I was Michael Jackson, Craig David or Trisha Goddard... all people who I am a big fan of."
 Bo' Selecta! was removed from the video on demand service All 4 later that same month for similar reasons.

-David raised the topic again in October 2022.
-"Every sketch felt personal", he told The Times.
+Contradicting his earlier comments, David raised the topic again in October 2022.
+"Every sketch felt personal," he told The Times.
 "It felt like a vendetta and when it got a following, it became something that affected me.
 People would shout at me on the street and I felt the same feeling I had when I was bullied at school.
 Leigh Francis had normalised bullying by making it comedy.
 When he put blackface on, that was being racist.
 We can all apologise when on the back foot.
 Has he reached out to any of the people he did on his show?
 He hasn't reached out to me.
 Has he gone to communities to talk about bullying?
 Racism?
 And to be educated?
 You can only ask him."